Abiads/SHL-Assessment-Recommender/README.md

 1. **Data Collection:** We scrape SHL's website to gather assessment details and store them in a structured JSON format (handled in `scraper.py`).
 2. **Vector Database Setup:** Descriptions are transformed into embeddings and persisted in ChromaDB for efficient querying (via `rag.py`).
 3. **API Processing:** User-submitted job descriptions are analyzed to retrieve and rank relevant assessments (in `api.py`).
-4. **Insight Generation:** The Cohere API evaluates the top matches to produce summaries on key skills, job level suitability, and practical usage advice.
+4. **Insight Generation:** The Gemini API evaluates the top matches to produce summaries on key skills, job level suitability, and practical usage advice.
 5. **User Interface:** The frontend accepts job descriptions as input and presents ranked recommendations with embedded insights and tips.

 ## Workflow